Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/6_6_The Business_Legal Considerations.md

 - By verifying the credentials and legitimacy of these entities, the app can create a secure environment for tourists to engage in local community activities, reducing the likelihood of scams, fraud, or other legal issues.

 ---
-By addressing these legal considerations proactively, you can minimize legal risks, build trust with users, and create a secure and compliant environment for tourists to engage in local community activities and experiences through your app.
+By addressing these legal considerations proactively, you can minimize legal risks, build trust with users, and create a secure and compliant environment for tourists to engage in local community activities and experiences through our app.